Yallternative/AboutME/README.md

 - DNI doubles of my partner.
 - DNI minor into 18+ media.
 - DNI if under 18.
-- I am openly an asshole, don't come to me for comfort.
+- I am unfiltered, do not come to me for comfort.
--